 Pregnant moms and their passengers are about as connected as two creatures can be, and it's normal to wonder what a baby — even a tiny fetus — experiences as you go about your daily life.
 Of course, one of the first rollercoasters you'll board together is a tilt-a-whirl called "morning sickness."
 What happens to your baby when you have morning sickness?
 If you're hugging the toilet, is your new baby getting the nutrition she needs?
-According to the American Pregnancy Association, over 50 percent of women suffer from nausea and vomiting at some point, but what is its impact?
+According to the March of Dimes, about 70 percent of women suffer from nausea and vomiting during the first trimester, and some have it for even longer.
+But what is its impact?

 As it turns out, nausea and vomiting in early pregnancy (AKA "morning sickness") don't affect your baby much.
 For one thing, at the gestational age when you're feeling seasick, that baby is "really, really tiny," according to Dr. Bradley Price, an OB-GYN from Austin, Texas.
 At six weeks, you're talking about a fetus the size of a sweet pea, reported The Bump, and at 12 weeks, when most women are already feeling better, a baby's still only about 2 inches long.
 As Price notes, a baby this size doesn't need a whole lot of nutrients yet.